gpeterson406/Greenwood_Book/_book/01-preface.md

 \@ref(chapter7)) -- things you should have seen, at least to some degree, previously.
-The biggest differences here will be the depth of exploration of diagnostics and inferences for this model and discussions of transformations of variables.
-If there is more than one explanatory variable, then we say that we are doing ***multiple linear regression*** (Chapter \@ref(chapter8)) -- the "multiple" part of the name reflects that there will be more
+The biggest differences here will be the depth of exploration of diagnostics and inferences for this model and discussions of transformations of variables. \index{transformation} If there is more than one explanatory variable, then we say that we are doing ***multiple linear regression*** (Chapter \@ref(chapter8)) -- the "multiple" part of the name reflects that there will be more